DavidPurcellATT/margarine/README.rst

 rbac_roles.yaml
 +++++++++++++++

-The rbac_roles.yaml file contain a list of roles that are allowed to perform an action in a service e.g. below is a list of roles that can create a compute instance
+TODO: Remove and replace with real-time policy checking The rbac_roles.yaml file contain a list of roles that are allowed to perform an action in a service e.g. below is a list of roles that can create a compute instance